 Invite people to the table.

 The best way to lead through change is to invite key stakeholders to the table.
 If this is a small team within an organization, make sure you involve anyone whose job will be affected.
 Avoid a “committee of two” echo chamber where big, paradigm-shifting moves are made in a smoke-filled backroom.
 Instead, early in the process, let others in on your process and ask, rather than tell, your plans and ideas.
-Let them be shaped by the collected wisdom of the group.
-Not only will you come away with better choices and avoid disastrous ones, you will have won the confidence of key people who can communicate your vision to the larger organization.
+Let these plans be shaped by the collected wisdom of the group.
+Not only will you come away with better choices and avoid disastrous ones, you’ll have won the confidence of key people who can communicate your vision to the larger organization.
 In a church setting, this might mean involving more people and not just the kinds of people who are eager to rubber-stamp your ideas.
 Invite folks from a cross-section of life stages and experience.

 Communicate early, often, and well and in a variety of mediums.

-Hold your macro tightly, hold your micro loosely.
+Hold your macro tightly; hold your micro loosely.

 Only a proud and insecure leader is too stubborn to learn, grow, and adapt.

 You need to actually lead.
 If bullheaded leadership that doesn’t seek consensus is one leadership extreme, deliberate overthinking is another.
 This is paralysis by analysis.
 At some point, after you’ve prayed, built relationships, sought wisdom from key stakeholders, gathered data, and communicated the vision, you need to actually lead.
-It will surprise you to know that people actually want to be lead.
+It will surprise you to know people actually want to be led.
 They want to know where the organization or team is going and how to get there.
 Don’t be so immobilized by fear that you don’t actually move people forward.

-Good leaders are not only unafraid to move forward in faith; they are wise to discern the proper pace of change.
+Good leaders are not only unafraid to move forward in faith; they’re wise to discern the proper pace of change.
 This is, in many ways, an intuition, born out of building relational capital, understanding the people you lead, and gathering the best data available.
 Making change involves risk and faith, but if you’ve done your homework and have earned trust, people will follow.